 Yuriria

-Yuririhapundaro (also known as Yuriria) is the municipal seat of Yuriria municipality, one of 46 municipalities in the Mexican state of Guanajuato
+Yuriria is the municipal seat of Yuriria municipality in the state of Guanajuato.

-Yuriria is linked to the cities of Moroleón and Uriangato, all these three cities together form the same metropolitan area since October 2010, the Moroleón-Uriangato-Yuriria Metropolitan Area.
+The town of Yuriria is connected with the nearby cities of Moroleon and Uriangato, and all these three cities together form the same metropolitan area, the Moroleón-Uriangato-Yuriria Metropolitan Area.

 The first indigenous population of Yuririhapúndaro was located on the slopes of the hills that surround the city and extended without any symmetry to the surroundings of the crater lake.